archerydwd/wordgame/README.md

 sudo ls etc/apache2/sites-enabled/
 ```

-The above will produce a list of all running hosts, use the names in the below command one after another.
+The above will produce a list of all running hosts, for us there should only be one.
+We can now disable it using the following command.

 ```
 sudo a2dissite 000-default.conf